Today, art history is often overlooked or purposefully ignored. Nevertheless, the history of art is very important — especially for Christians.

 4 — Studying the history of art helps us more fully understand ARTISTIC EXPRESSION.

 Why settle for a secular art history course that promotes humanist thinking?
-Build your foundation of art history on Creation, working forwards with God established as The Master artist.
-Use the Bible to establish TRUTH.
+The Master and His Apprentices: Art History from a Christian Perspective uses the Bible to establish Truth without including nudity.
 This well-rounded approach not only clearly presents the history of art but will encourage you in other areas as you come to see God Himself more clearly.

 Ready to begin discovering art history from a Christian perspective?

-Physical books ship FREE via Media Mail to all 50 US States (a small surcharge applies for Priority).
+Physical books ship FREE via Media Mail to all 50 US States (an $8 surcharge applies for Priority Mail).
 International buyers may purchase physical books through Christianbook.com or RainbowResource.com, as we cannot process international shipping at this time.
 Nevertheless, digital products are available for everyone worldwide!

 Please help us spread the word about The Master and His Apprentices…